GoogleCloudPlatform/cloudsql-jump-start-solution-for-genai/README.md

 ```
 curl <EXTERNAL_IP>/chatbot --get \
   --data-urlencode "q=what is a good toy for rainy days?"

+# Or using the localhost port forwarding
+curl localhost:8080/chatbot --get \
+  --data-urlencode "q=what is a good toy for rainy days?" | jq .
 ```

 That response will be from VertexAI and should be a single toy product as